Perizote/react-semantic-testing/README.md

 So, basically, what they do is `look for` UI elements by `reading` or `assitive technologies` and then `dispatching events` like click, change, submit and so on.

-`Aguacatest` does it all and is not coupled to any specific modern frontend framework, it's written for vanilla javascript and you should write your own mount/unmount functions using the given tools.
+`react-semantic-testing` does it all and is not coupled to any specific modern frontend framework, it's written for vanilla javascript and you should write your own mount/unmount functions using the given tools.
 You can find more info in the examples folder, there are mounting functions for vanilla javascript and react.

 ### Queries
 In order of preference